sijiesijiezheng/AI-Intent-Deviation-Decision-Agent/README.md

 It is a decision skill that forces a model to evaluate:

-Is the current approach optimal, or is there a better alternative?
+👉 Is the current approach optimal, or is there a better alternative?

 ---

 ## Example

 Input:
-I want to improve my resume wording
+I want to quickly improve my resume wording to pass screening

 Output:
 {